-Vicky Maes enters her third full season as the head women’s tennis coach at The University of New Mexico after serving as the interim head coach in 2018-19.
+Vicky Maes joined the Lobo Family in the fall of 2018 as an assistant coach, and she became the interim head coach in 2018-19 before being named to the head coach in 2019.
 She came to UNM after serving as the head coach of the University of Arizona women’s tennis team for the previous 17 years.

 She was hired in August of 2018 to serve as the assistant coach for the Lobo women’s tennis team after originally intending to serve as a volunteer assistant.
 Instead, she took over as the interim head coach, leading the team to a 12-9 overall record and a 3-1 record in the Mountain Division, tying for the division title.

 In 2021, Maes led UNM to an 8-9 record that belies how good a coaching job it was.
 UNM did not have a fall season, and only returned to practice in February, about a week before UNM’s first match of the season.
 Despite that, and despite having several newcomers in the lineup and losing a good chunk of her rotation due as pandemic transfers, UNM opened at 7-2 on the season before injury and illness took its toll on the lineup.
 UNM had three players earn All-Mountain West honors after the season.